kernelci/kernelci-project/kernelci.org/content/en/docs/legacy/how-to.md

 * `extra_packages` is a list passed to the package manager to install them.
 * `extra_packages_remove` is a list passed to the package manager to remove them.
+* `extra_firmware` is a list of Linux kernel firmware blobs to be installed in the rootfs image.
 * `script` is an arbitrary script to be run after packages have been installed.
   In this case, it will build and install the `v4l2` tools to be able to run `v4l2-compliance`.